-As part of your personal development, you will need to work with others to review and prioritise your own learning needs, professional interests and development opportunities.
+As part of your personal and professional development, you will need to work with others to review and prioritise your own learning needs, professional interests and development opportunities.

 It is important that you review your learning needs, professional interests and development opportunities regularly because the needs of yourself and your organisation will change over time.
 You should also work with others to prioritise your learning – your employer may need you to be trained in a particular skill before you pursue your professional interests, so it is important that you have a discussion to reach an agreement.

 This will usually mean sitting down with your manager to discuss areas where you can specialise or improve upon the work you are already doing.
 However, you may want to also get support from others such as your tutor, learning and development manager (if your organisation has one) or other colleagues.
 Obtaining feedback from others is a useful way to identify areas where you may need to develop.

 Learning needs, professional interests and development opportunities can include:

 - Formal training